Mr. Michael Hudson reports

 About Hannan Metals Ltd.

-Hannan Metals is a natural resources and exploration company developing sustainable and ethical resources of metal needed to meet the transition to a low carbon economy.
+Hannan Metals is a natural resource and exploration company, developing sustainable and ethical resources of metal needed to meet the transition to a low carbon economy.
 Over the last decade, the team behind Hannan has forged a long and successful record of discovering, financing and advancing mineral projects in Europe and Peru.

 We seek Safe Harbor.

 © 2020 Canjex Publishing Ltd. All rights reserved.